delta-io/delta/protocol_rfcs/managed-commits.md

 At a high level, the `commit-owner` needs to provide:
 - API to atomically commit a version `x` with given set of `actions`.
 This is explained in detail in the [commit protocol](#commit-protocol) section.
-- API to retrieve information about the recent commits on the table.
+- API to retrieve information about the recent commits and the latest ratified version on the table.
 This is explained in detail in the [getting un-backfilled commits from commit-owner](#getting-un-backfilled-commits-from-commit-owner) section.

 ### Commit Protocol